 Copyright © The Master's Table

-There are some teachers that want to teach that Jesus was created and thus was not divine.
+There are some teaching that Jesus was a created being and thus was not divine.
 There are some that state this Greek word "kata" in Hebrews 5:6: denotes that Jesus was not Melchizedek because the word means "order" which would mean Jesus was just made according to the order of Melchizedek but was not Melchizedek.
 We will cover the important points in this short study to come to the truth.
-It is true that the scripture in Hebrews 5:6: states [According to the order] [kata (grk 2596).
-According to the rank which Melchizedek held or like Melchizedek but does this mean that Jesus is not our High priest and that Jesus was not Melchizedek, King of Salem as we find in Gen. 14:18?
+It is true that the scripture in Hebrews 5:6: states… [According to the order] [kata (grk 2596) or according to the rank which Melchizedek held or like Melchizedek however brethren does this mean that Jesus and Melchizedek, King of Salem are not one in the same as we find in Gen. 14:18?